Wodan58/Moy/doc/MOYimplJOY.md

 This page presents a note about the technicalities of this Joy implementation.
 The mechanisms of this implementation differ from the [reference implementation](https://github.com/Wodan58/Joy).
-The language itself should be the same.

 Implementation details
 ======================

-This implementation uses vectors instead of linked lists and it recurses without overflowing the stack.
+This implementation uses vectors instead of linked lists and it recurses without overflowing the hardware stack.

 The big advantage of stackless recursion is in the size of data structures that can be handled.
 A program that builds a list of integers in idiomatic fashion